NFTs aren’t just pictures of monkeys. They are beyond what you most commonly see on crypto twitter or in news, which are PFP NFTs.

 These NFTs are popular because they give you real ownership and control of your digital land.
 Blockchain technology makes sure that ownership is clear and can be easily proven.
 It’s a bit like buying a piece of land in a video game but having real control over it.

 One big advantage is that these virtual lands can be used for fun, creativity, and even as a status symbol.
-If you can build experiences that the piece of land that you own, it’ll be worth more as more and more users will be visiting the place.
+If you can build experiences on the piece of land that you own, it’ll be worth more as more and more users will be visiting the place.

 Decentraland and Sandbox are very well known in this space.
 One land piece in Decentraland was sold for $2.4M.